API-Skeletons/doctrine-graphql/events.rst

 ----------------------------

 You may modify the metadata directly when built.
 This event must be subscribed to immediatly after creating the driver.
+See `Metadata documentation <metadata.html>`_.

 This event is named ``'metadata.build'``.